Skip to content

 Put simply, we trust people who say what they are going to do and then do what they say they are going to do.

-At the end of each major discussion topic in the meeting, identify next steps with clear owners.
-(The CEO should not be the only one leaving a board meeting with clear tasks.)
+• At the end of each major discussion topic, identify next steps with clear owners (the CEO should not be the only one leaving with tasks)

-Maintain a shared place for agreed upon action steps somewhere less formal than board minutes (i.e. in a follow up email, a shared doc, or a Trello board).
+• Maintain a shared place for action items, somewhere less formal than board minutes (a follow-up email, shared doc, or Trello board)

 Building a cadence where tasks are clearly assigned and where board members follow-through on their commitments will help build trust.